The Members of

 BOARD OF DIRECTORS KMPs AND MEETINGS OF THE BOARD

 All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under section 149(6) of the Companies Act 2013.
-Further thatthe Board confirmed that all the independent directors fulfill the criteria laid under theCompanies Act 2013 and the SEBI (LODR) Regulations 2015.
+Further thatthe Board confirmed that all the independent directors fulfill the criteria laid under theCompanies Act 2013 and the SEBI (lOdR) Regulations 2015.

 Directors seeking re-appointment

-In accordance with the provisions of the Companies Act 2013 and in terms of theArticles of Association of the Company Mr. Kedarmal Bankda (DIN 00023050) director isliable to retire by rotation and he is eligible forre-appointment.
-Your Board recommendsto pass necessary resolution for his re-appointment.
+In accordance with the provisions of the Companies Act 2013 and in terms of theArticles of Association of the Company Mr. Kedarmal Shankarlal Bankda (DIN: 00023050)Chairman &Whole-time Director is liable to retire by rotation and he is eligible forre-appointment.
+Your Board recommends passing necessary resolution for his re-appointment.

-Change in the Key Managerial Personnel's
+Change in the terms of appointment/reappointment of Key Managerial Personnel's

 Key Managerial Personnel's